pixbi/style-guidelines/nodejs.md

 * *Prefer pure functions*.
 Corollary to avoiding global states.
 Functions which produce effect as output (e.g. `Math.random`) are fine, just not side-effects (e.g. `this.a = this.b + 2`).
 * *Avoid prototypes*.
-At least in the traditional object-oriented programming sense of properties and methods.
 Corollary to preferring pure functions.
 Object-oriented programming is necessary only when programming in an environment without access to closure or a strong type system.
-Prototypes should only be used for data types.
+* *Use `new` and `this` sparingly*.
+In fact, *only* use `this` in constructors and `new` for data types (i.e. no methods).
 * *Prefer module pattern*.
 Corollary to avoiding prototypes.
 The module pattern is superior to the prototype/object patterns because states are enclosed lexically via closure rather than dynamically.